k1mk8/CoverDetectionHub/README.md

 The checkpoints are stored [here](https://drive.google.com/drive/folders/1YMCLLi1HVybz_knO3yW-io0ul3AK_Ku5?usp=sharing).
 ## Project Overview

 This project is part of a Music Information Retrieval (MIR) course.
-We developed a hub for cover detection, providing:
+We developed a hub for cover detection and generation, providing:

 - A unified interface to compare different cover detection models.
+- A submodule with cover generation (instrumental and with lyrics)
 - Experiments for evaluating effectiveness on known cover-song datasets.
+- Experiments with augmentations for lyricover model
 - A fast, user-friendly GUI using Gradio.

 ### Original Scope